MicrosoftDocs/ATADocs/ATPDocs/security-assessment-do-not-expire-passwords.md

 # Security assessment: Do not expire passwords

+This article describes the **Do not expire passwords** security assessment, which indicates where users have settings for passwords that don't expire.

 > [!TIP]
 > We highly recommend moving your organization to a password-less strategy.
 For more information, see [Password-less strategy - Windows Security | Microsoft Learn](/windows/security/identity-protection/hello-for-business/passwordless-strategy).
 >